Liam-Deacon/CLEED/src/cleed-gui/README.md

 ## Contact ##

-This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome and should be sent to: liam.deacon@diamond.ac.uk
+This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome and should be sent to: liam.m.deacon@gmail.com

 The project is in the early developmental stages and so anyone who wishes to get involved are most welcome (simply contact me using the email above).